Kavehrafie/slidev-pres-2025/slides_2025-defence.md

 layout: cover
 coverAuthor: [Kaveh Rafie]
 coverBackgroundUrl: https://res.cloudinary.com/image-solar/image/upload/f_auto/v1749666104/ziapour/tanavoli-1997-qashqai-girl_ujzm8m.jpg
-data: data.yaml
+dataPath: /data.yaml
 mdc: true
 themeConfig:
   paginationX: r
   paginationY: t
-  paginationPageDisabled: [1]
+  paginationPagesDisabled: [1, 3, 4]
 info: |
   # defense 2025
 ---

 # Pleated Modernity

-## On the Anthropologization of Modern Art in Iran, 1941–1979
+## On the Anthropologization of Modern Art in Iran, 1941--1979

 Advisor: Blake Stimson

-Committee: Elise Archias, Norma , Nicholas , and Peyman Vahabzadeh
+Committee: Elise Archias, Norma Claire Moruzzi, Nicholas Brown, and Peyman Vahabzadeh
 <!--
 Introduction:
+This study explore that the ways in which the modern art in the Global South in the Post-War gradually became entangled with ethnograpy.
+To emphesize the context of the Cold War during this era, I used third-world (a third alternative to the Soviet socialism and the US liberal democracy) of other alternative to discuss Iran as a developing nation.
+In a sense this research is a case study of three iranian artist to explore the rise of modernism in Iran and its later turn to anthropology later on prior the Islamic revolution in 1979.
+Thus this project can be seen as a contrbution to the understanding of the development of art in the post-war era and Iran as a examplary of a thridworld country struggleing with its contradictions.

 -->
 ---